Director of Learning - Mr V Ryan Email

 Our students follow the GCSE OCR specification.

-At Key Stage 5, the department offers two seperate AS & A2 levels in Home Economics: Food, Nutrition and Health.
+At Key Stage 5, the department offers two separate AS & A2 levels in Home Economics: Food, Nutrition and Health.
 We have a 100% pass rate in both areas with many of the students progressing to degree courses in related subjects.
 These subjects offer students the opportunity to develop their designing and making skills through independent coursework topics as well as sit final, theory examinations.

 In Product Design: Textiles, our students follow the AQA specification.